top of page

 To the east of Baffin Bay, discover Disko Bay, scattered with countless icebergs produced by the Ilulissat Icefjord, a UNESCO World Heritage Site.
 From your ship, admire the majestic ballet of these ice giants as they slowly drift across the dark waters.
 This site is a natural marvel of Greenland, and is also renowned as an observation point for the region’s many humpback whales.

-Day 13 Itilleq
+Day 13 Nooralak

 Day 14 Kangerlussuaq